vickvasquez/modelorama/README.md

 All this means:

-- GraphQL and Protobuf can be used to validate shape and types on any message being transmitted
+- GraphQL and Protobuf can be used to validate shape and types on any message being transmitted.
-- JSON-Schema can be used to validate format, content and advanced relationships of the data itself
+- JSON-Schema can be used to validate format, content and advanced relationships of the data itself.

 > JSON-Schema helps where GraphQL/Protobuf slacks off.